 Why should I choose Drama?

-GCSE Drama is designed to allow students to explore the world of the theatre through acquiring the skills and techniques needed to become a performer and director.
+The Pearson Edexcel GCSE Drama qualification is designed to allow students to explore the world of the theatre through acquiring the skills and techniques needed to become a performer and director.

 You will learn how to explore material that has dramatic purpose and potential.
 This will be through devised work or through script.
 Your ability to interpret play text through practical exploration, performance and through the written exam is fundamental to being successful in the subject.